-Truly sustainable beauty brands are hard to come by.
-Believe me, I spend half my days researching and finding brands to partner with that tick all the boxes, and I often find myself disappointed.
+Sustainable beauty brands are tough to come by.
+After spending my days researching and finding brands to partner with that tick all the boxes, I often find myself disappointed.
 There is no brand out there doing sustainability perfectly.
-There are some that come a little closer than others.
-But the beauty industry leaves a lot to be desired when it comes to sustainability.
+Though, some come a little closer than others.
+But beauty trends leave a lot to be desired regarding sustainability.

 However, even though most brands are not there yet, it doesn't mean we shouldn't be choosing to support less-than-perfect brands.
-A brand who tries to be better, is a brand worth supporting.
-I have discussed sustainable beauty in previous articles, but as time goes by, we’re seeing more advancements in this area.
+A brand that tries to be better is a brand worth investing in.
+I've discussed sustainable beauty in previous articles, and I frequently see brands in this space innovate like never before.

-So in this article, I'll tell you what to look for when choosing sustainable beauty; I'll discuss upcoming trends in sustainable beauty; and I’ll highlight some of the brands to keep an eye out for.
+So in this article, I'll tell you what to look for when choosing sustainable beauty; I'll discuss upcoming trends in sustainable beauty and highlight some of the brands to keep an eye out for.

-I've said it many times before, but for the purpose of this article, I’ll point it out again.
-There are three things we look for when we partner with brands.
+I've said it many times before; there are three things we look for when we partner with brands.
 These are:

-We look for brands that are targeting all three of these things in their business model, and are actively trying to improve on them—though there are still many limitations to sustainability in the beauty industry.
-We don't believe it's ever acceptable for brands to greenwash, but we understand that it's impossible to be perfect.
-100 percent transparency is key.
+We look for brands targeting all three things in their business model.
+We don't believe it's ever acceptable for brands to greenwash, but we understand it's impossible to be perfect.
+One hundred percent transparency is vital.

 There are many definitions of sustainable beauty.
-Many brands choose to use the word "sustainable" to push their own agendas, and ignore some aspects of sustainability that are actually equally important.
-So it's important to stay conscious of this fact when you come across any brand's marketing or website.
+Many brands use the word "sustainable" to push their agendas and ignore some equally important aspects of sustainability.
+So it's necessary to stay conscious of this fact when you come across any brand's marketing or website.

-The ingredients brands source and use in their products will determine whether or not a brand truly cares about their impact on the environment.
-A sustainable brand will know where every single ingredient has come from.
-They’ll know how it was grown, mined, harvested, and formulated.
-They’ll know if the ingredients were ethically and sustainably sourced, they'll know if they are 100 percent cruelty-free, and they won’t contain any harsh or questionable ingredients that could do you harm.
+- The ingredients brands source and use in their products will determine whether or not a brand truly cares about its impact on the environment.
+A sustainable brand will know where every ingredient has come from, from farm to bathroom.

-Without pointing fingers, I have noticed many brands love to mention how "sustainable" their packaging is because it is "recyclable”, and they make claims that all of their product packaging will be recyclable by 2025, 2030, etc.
+Without pointing fingers, I have noticed many brands love to mention how "sustainable" their packaging is because it is "recyclable," and they claim that all of their product packaging will be recyclable by 2025, 2030, etc.

 "What's wrong with that claim?"
 You're probably thinking.

-Well, recyclable packaging can be made from any material that can be recycled.
+Well, recyclable packaging is any material that can be recycled, right?
 Aluminum, glass, cardboard, and even certain types of plastic can all be recycled.
 But the question shouldn't be: are they recyclable?
 The question we should be asking is: do they get recycled?

-It’s reported that only 9% of all plastic has ever been recycled globally.
-12% has been incinerated (5).
+Reports show that only nine percent of all plastic gets recycled globally.
+Twelve percent gets incinerated (5).
 Guess where the other 79% ends up?
-In our environment; in landfills, our oceans, and landscapes.
+In our environment, in landfills, our oceans, and landscapes.

-So when a brand proudly claims that their packaging is going to be recyclable by 2025, understand that this doesn't really solve anything long term, which means that it isn't really a sustainable option.
+So when a brand proudly claims that its packaging will be recyclable by 2025, this doesn't solve anything.
+This also means that it isn't a sustainable option.
 When they switch to compostable packaging, refillable, or package-free products, then I'll be impressed.
-Until then, we still have a packaging problem, in my opinion.
+Until then, we still have a serious packaging problem.

-This is a very broad area.
-How do we measure a brand's sustainability based on their operations?
+How do we measure a brand's sustainability based on its operations?
 We look for things like:

-- Do they keep track of their carbon footprint, and counteract their impact through carbon offsets?
+- Do they keep track of their carbon footprint and neutralize their impact through carbon offsets?

-- Are they philanthropic in nature, through charity donations, foundation contributions, and supporting causes?
+- Are they contributing to charities, foundations, and supporting causes?